KevinWang94/KevinWang94.github.io/_posts/2017-11-09-EasterIsland2.md

 ### Day 1: Arrival in Santiago

 I arrived in Santiago, Chile via a red-eye from Houston.
-It wasn't so bad though, as I'd had the foresight to move my seat to the back of the plane before boarding, and was rewarded with an empty seat next to me.
+It wasn't so bad though, as I'd had the foresight to move my seat assignment to the back of the plane before boarding, and was rewarded with an empty seat next to me.
 So for the first time in my life, I managed to sleep more than three hours on a red-eye, score!